SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 # SharePoint Embedded Container Types

 In SharePoint Embedded, files and documents are stored in Containers, each identified by a Container Type, which is a property stamped on every instance.
-This Container Type links all Containers to a specific Azure Subscription for billing.
+A Container Type links all Containers to a specific Azure Subscription for billing.
 Each Container Type is owned by a single SharePoint Embedded Application, and each SharePoint Embedded Application can own only one Container Type.
 It specifies the access permissions an SharePoint Embedded Application has for all Containers of that type, such as creating, reading, writing, deleting containers, and managing container permissions.

 ## Types of Container Types
 There are two types of Container Types that a developer tenant can create